 While eventually we will be looking for recovery plans from all faculty PIs, at this stage we only need plans from PIs who are actively seeking permission to return to campus.
 We do encourage PIs to begin planning as soon as possible to allow for a slow and thoughtful ramp up.

 Do Boston Medical Center faculty have to submit plans?

 Yes – if their lab is in a Boston University space.

 Do faculty who do human subjects research need to submit plans?

-Yes, eventually we will be looking for recovery plans from all faculty PIs.
+Yes, eventually we will be looking for recovery plans from all faculty PIs, and as of June 2020 new guidance is available for human subjects researchers ready to submit their recovery plans.
 However, it is fine to delay submission of your plan if you are not yet looking for permission to resume on-campus research.

 Should PhD students conducting on-campus research fill out recovery plans?

 No. Only faculty PIs should submit recovery plans.

 What will the process for plan revisions look like?